Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Introduction

 \section{Introduction}

 Quantum computing presents a compelling prospect for revolutionizing machine learning tasks by exploiting the fundamental properties of quantum mechanics, such as superposition, entanglement, and high-dimensional Hilbert spaces~\cite{1,2}.
-Quantum Machine Learning (QML), as an important class of quantum algorithms tailored for the Noisy Intermediate-Scale Quantum (NISQ) era~\cite{15}, has demonstrated practical applicability in diverse real-world tasks, including classification~\cite{16,17,18,anagolum2024elivagar,wang2022quantumnas}, generative modeling~\cite{19,20,21,22}, and learning physical systems~\cite{23,24}.
+Quantum Machine Learning (QML), as a prominent class of quantum algorithms, has demonstrated practical applicability in diverse real-world tasks, including classification~\cite{16,17,18,anagolum2024elivagar,wang2022quantumnas}, generative modeling~\cite{19,20,21,22}, and learning physical systems~\cite{23,24}, particularly in the Noisy Intermediate-Scale Quantum (NISQ) era~\cite{15}.
 Among various QML approaches, quantum kernel methods have attracted increasing attention due to their solid theoretical foundation and interpretability~\cite{3,4,5}.
-By embedding classical data into quantum states through parameterized quantum circuits, quantum kernels define implicit feature maps capable of capturing complex nonlinear relationships beyond classical means.
+By embedding classical data into quantum states through parameterized quantum circuits, quantum kernels induce implicit feature maps capable of capturing complex nonlinear relationships beyond classical means.

-Despite recent demonstrations of quantum kernel learning on real quantum devices, realizing practical quantum advantage remains challenging, especially under the constraints of NISQ devices~\cite{6,7,8}.
-In particular, unsuitable quantum circuit designs may lead to vanishing kernel similarities~\cite{9}, reduced expressivity, and degraded generalization~\cite{10,lei2024neural}, severely limiting the performance of quantum kernels.
-These drawbacks are exacerbated when the data dimensionality is high or when the circuit depth and qubit count exceed the noise tolerance of near-term devices.
-To mitigate these limitations, several works have investigated circuit-aware and data-aware quantum kernel optimization.
-Some methods focus on tuning variational parameters in fixed circuit layouts~\cite{100,26,27}, while others explore structural search via evolutionary or Bayesian algorithms~\cite{12,13,14}.
-However, most existing approaches either ignore hardware constraints such as qubit connectivity and gate noise, or suffer from excessive computational costs in searching large quantum circuit spaces.
+Despite recent demonstrations of quantum kernel learning on real quantum devices, achieving practical quantum advantage remains challenging, particularly under the constraints of Noisy Intermediate-Scale Quantum (NISQ) devices~\cite{6,7,8}.
+Inappropriate quantum circuit designs can lead to vanishing kernel similarities, reduced expressivity, and degraded generalization~\cite{9,10}, thereby limiting the overall performance of quantum kernels.
+These issues are further exacerbated in high-dimensional settings or when circuit depth and qubit counts exceed the noise tolerance of near-term hardware.
+To address these challenges, prior works have explored both circuit-aware and data-aware optimization strategies.
+Some approaches focus on tuning variational parameters within fixed circuit architectures~\cite{100,26,27}, while others formulate quantum kernel design as a joint optimization over circuit and parameters, typically addressed using evolutionary or machine learning-based approaches \cite{12,13,14, lei2024neural}.
+However, these methods not only fail to account for hardware-specific constraints, such as qubit connectivity and gate noise, but also incur prohibitive computational costs when exploring large circuit design spaces.